-- Implementation of Council actions, including development of use cases, and development, testing, and, deployment of database modifications: - EM drive report database (IFQ, MS) - Responding to data requests and providing information for development and analysis of sablefish gear switching action, including providing implementation details for proposed measures (IFQ). - Responding to requests and providing information for development and analysis of whiting utilization action (MS, C/P). - Improvements to online permit applications for first receiver site licenses (IFQ). - Development of online applications for new QS permits and vessel accounts (IFQ).
+- Implementation of Council actions, including development of use cases, and development, testing, and, deployment of database modifications: - EM applications and drive report databases (IFQ, MS) - Responding to data requests and providing information for development and analysis of sablefish gear switching action, including providing implementation details for proposed measures (IFQ). - Improvements to online permit applications for first receiver site licenses (IFQ). - Development of online applications for new QS permits and vessel accounts (IFQ).